LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ![data structure](doc-images/input_data_structure.png)

 **Note:** It is important to understand that for all the virtual world defining files, all optional columns have their values internally propagated down and set at the most granular level based on the provided higher-level values where relevant.
+For example, if the user sets the required surveys per year for a given site only in the method parameter file,  the simulator will internally set the _required surveys per year_ for each individual site.

 --------------------------------------------------------------------------------